 Taking a break from my typical women’s fiction picks, among the best books of 2019 is Black Crouch’s new science fiction thriller which is getting plenty of buzz this year.
 America has fallen victim to False Memory Syndrome – where victims are driven mad by memories of a life they never lived … or did they?
 It’s up to NYPD cop Barry Sutton and neuroscientist Helena Smith to figure out how to stop this epidemic, even as reality is shifting all around them.
 You’ll have a hard time putting this one down, so you’ll certainly want to pick up a copy before the film adaptation hits Netflix.
 Read more →

 Morgenstern’s first book, The Night Circus, has been a book club favorite since its release.
 Now, prep your book club for her newest release – a love story set in a secret world of magic.
 Graduate student Zachary Rawlins stumbles upon a mysterious book full of fantastical tales, only to find himself in the narrative.
 From there, he follows hints to a secret library, preserved by guardians intent on protecting it.
-After that, he is swept into a magical mystical world, and hopefully you will be, too.
+After that, he is swept into a magical mystical world, and, hopefully, you will be, too.
 Read more →

-Can you have a best books of the year list without Stephen King?
+Can you have the best books of the year list without Stephen King?
 From the king of horror comes another masterful story.
-In the middle of the night, Luke Ellis’ parents are murdered, and he is kidnapped only to awaken in The Institute.
+In the middle of the night, Luke Ellis’s parents are murdered, and he is kidnapped only to awaken in The Institute.
 Here live children with the special abilities of telekinesis and telepathy who are tested and used at the hands of the ruthless director Mrs. Sigsby.
 Children who cooperate are given tokens for the vending machines.
 Those that don’t are brutally punished.
 As other children start to disappear to never be seen, Luke realizes his only hope is to escape.
-Reviews are for Stephen King’s latest, and it’s said to appeal both to his avid fans and to his new readers.
+Reviews are mixed for Stephen King’s latest, and it’s said to appeal both to his avid fans and his new readers.
 Read more →

 After escaping her abusive husband, Kate Reese settles in out-of-the-way Mill Grove, Pennsylvania, with her 7-year-old son Christopher.
 Just as they are starting to get settled, Christopher vanishes without a trace, only to appear six days later in the woods.
-Now Christopher has an imaginary friend and a mission – to build a tree house in the woods before something horrible happens.
+Now Christopher has an imaginary friend and a mission – to build a treehouse in the woods before something horrible happens.
 If you love horror, Chbosky’s new book release is for you.
 Read more →

-Best Young Adult Ficiton of 2019
+Best Young Adult Fiction of 2019

 Just when I feel like I’m ready to completely give up YA fiction, a book like 100 Days of Sunlight comes along to remind me of the beauty of the genre.
-After a car accident, Tessa is left blind, though her doctors think its only temporary.
+After a car accident, Tessa is left blind, though her doctors think it’s only temporary.
 Into her life strolls Weston, a double amputee determined to lift Tessa out of her depression and help her see the joy in life.
-The catch, he won’t let anyone tell Tessa that has has lost his legs.
+The catch, he won’t let anyone tell Tessa that he has lost his legs.
 A brilliantly sweet and endearing story that I read in one sitting, bawling my eyes out at times.
-For the story is really about Weston – not only how he lost his legs and how he put his life back together but also about his eternal optimism and inner fears.
+The story is really about Weston – not only how he lost his legs and how he put his life back together but also about his eternal optimism and inner fears.
 A poignant read, this darling love story is perfect for teens and adults and certainly one of the best books of 2019.
 Read more →

 Already snagged by Universal to become a major motion picture, The Grace Year is this year’s hottest new young adult novel.
 This The Handmaid’s Tale meets Lord of the Flies story is set in the male-dominated oppressive Garner county.
-Every year, all 16 year old girls are shipped off to spend their “grace year” in seclusion so that their magic will be burned out of them.
+Every year, all 16-year-old girls are shipped off to spend their “grace year” in seclusion so that their magic will be burned out of them.
 Before they go, brides are selected by eligible bachelors.
 Tierney James knows she will never be chosen as a wife, nor does she want to be, and dreams of someday changing this dystopian society.
 Yet in her grace year, Tierney begins to wonder: Do women even have magic?
 I loved how thought-provoking Tierney is as she contemplates her society.
 With plenty of action that moves the plot along quickly, I devoured this novel in a night and can’t wait to see the movie!
 Read more →

 After hitting it big with her debut novel, The Hate U Give, Angie Thomas returns to the best books of the year list with a homage to hip hop.
 In On the Come Up, 16-year-old Bri wants to become a famous rapper – more so now than ever as she watches her mom struggle to pay the bills.
 Although not quite as strong as The Hate U Give, Thomas pens another bestseller speaking about what it’s like to be a black teenager in America.
 Read more →